nrepl/spec.nrepl.org/spec.md

  "id": "01e0bbed-2819-41b8-9642-4c16a79f7efc",
  "status": ["done"]}
 ```

+The server should support multiple sessions on a single socket.

 [why is this an explicit op? why not just automatically register a
 session any time a request comes in without a session attached?]